FletcherS7/Audience-Computer-Setup/README.md

 # Audiance-Computer-Setup
-Powershell to setup computer for FRC Audiance display

-A PowerShell script to mass configure FRC Audiance Display Toughbooks.
+A PowerShell script to mass configure FRC Audiance Display Toughbook's.

 Because of the default PowerShell restrictions in Windows.
 The AUDIANCE_SETUP.ps1 is run by Launch_AUDIANCE_SETUP.bat